peterbrittain/asciimatics/doc/source/rendering.rst

 ~~~~~~~~~~~~~~~~
 Asciimatics provides the following renderers for more complex animation effects.

-* :py:obj:`.BarChart` - draws a horizontal bar chart for a set of data (that may be dynamic in nature).
+* :py:obj:`~renderers.BarChart` - draws a horizontal bar chart for a set of data (that may be dynamic in nature).
-* :py:obj:`.Fire` - simulates a burning fire.
+* :py:obj:`~renderers.Fire` - simulates a burning fire.
-* :py:obj:`.Plasma` - simulates an animated "plasma" (think lava lamp in 2-D).
+* :py:obj:`~renderers.Plasma` - simulates an animated "plasma" (think lava lamp in 2-D).
-* :py:obj:`.Kaleidoscope` - simulates a 2 mirror kaleidoscope.
+* :py:obj:`~renderers.Kaleidoscope` - simulates a 2 mirror kaleidoscope.

 Text/colour manipulation
 ~~~~~~~~~~~~~~~~~~~~~~~~
 The following renderers provide some simple text and colour manipulation.

-* :py:obj:`.FigletText` - draws large FIGlet text
+* :py:obj:`~renderers.FigletText` - draws large FIGlet text
-* :py:obj:`.Rainbow` - recolours the specified Renderer in as a Rainbow
+* :py:obj:`~renderers.Rainbow` - recolours the specified Renderer in as a Rainbow
-* :py:obj:`.RotatedDuplicate` - creates a rotated duplicate of the specified Renderer.
+* :py:obj:`~renderers.RotatedDuplicate` - creates a rotated duplicate of the specified Renderer.

 Boxes
 ~~~~~
 The following renderers provide some simple boxes and boxed text.

-* :py:obj:`.Box` - draws a simple box.
+* :py:obj:`~renderers.Box` - draws a simple box.
-* :py:obj:`.SpeechBubble` - draws a speech bubble around some specified text.
+* :py:obj:`~renderers.SpeechBubble` - draws a speech bubble around some specified text.

 Static colour codes
 -------------------
 When creating static rendered output, it can be helpful to define your colours inline with the rest of your
 text.
-The :py:obj:`.StaticRenderer` class supports this through the ${n1,n2,n3} escape sequence, where `n*`
+The :py:obj:`~renderers.StaticRenderer` class supports this through the ${n1,n2,n3} escape sequence, where `n*`
 are digits.

 Formally this sequence is defined an escape sequence ${c,a,b} which changes the current colour tuple to be